 Bike lights are vital for safe, confident cycling - so it's essential that you get the best bike light that's right for you and your cycling.
 Bike lights are not just for night riding, but in bad weather and busy traffic too.
-But with literally thousands of different models to choose from, which shine the brightest?
+However, with literally thousands of different models to choose from, which shine the brightest?
 Not just literally, but also economically and practically.

 Our experts have been testing scores of options every year for over two decades and the latest lights are better than ever.
 That means there are several literally brilliant options in our top ten depending what your exact riding requirements.
 But it’s the PR1200 from newcomer Ravemen that has shone through overall.